 Inspired by Vine Deloria’s writings, the shift from time based history to place based history was intended to evoke a more concrete understanding (than what would be learned from memorizing events on a timeline) of Indigenous peoples’ profound connection to the lands here, and of Canada’s colonial history.

-To begin, students were asked to project and trace a map of North America where Canada is situated onto a huge piece of paper that they had stapled to the wall.
+To begin, students were asked to project and trace a map of Turtle Island where Canada is situated onto a huge piece of paper that they had stapled to the wall.
 They then used the Whose Land website to paint the Indigenous territories onto this land mass.
 Students were forewarned that maps are never 100% accurate so they were not expected to map the territories perfectly; the expectation was to do their best to gain an idea of where the different nations are.
 Multiple classes took part in this task which required numerous revisions and tremendous perseverance.
 The challenge lay in the overlapping territories.
 It was difficult to demarcate a territory from multiple overlapping boundaries and the frustration associated with this undertaking led to the realization that different nations actually shared territories.
 I wondered about traditional governance systems — land laws — and protocols that could enable this.
 When Isaac Murdoch visited our school he provided an example by explaining that much of the border between Anishinaabe and Cree territories was established by the flow of water: the rivers which flowed into James Bay were considered to be in Cree territory, while those that travelled into the Great Lakes were considered Anishinaabe.

 Maps have been used throughout history as colonial tools for claiming stolen land and they are still used in this way — albeit unknowingly by teachers in Canadian schools.
 Students’ perception of the land they occupy is shaped by the maps that they are given to conceptualize in the classroom.
 When Canadian students are directed to depict the provinces of Canada with no regard to the Indigenous territories that they were superimposed upon, their teachers unknowingly maintain a colonial structure that aims to erase Indigenous presence from the land.